-Focusing on the EU, after the proposal, discussion, and withdrawal of a Thematic strategy for soil protection in 2014, Member States have found themselves lacking a comprehensive framework and have been relying on national regulations (Heuser, 2022).
+Focusing on the EU, after the proposal, discussion, and withdrawal of a Thematic strategy for soil protection in 2014, MS have found themselves lacking a comprehensive framework and have been relying on national regulations (Heuser, 2022).

-Authors define policy instruments for environmental governance in various ways, with these instruments being tools or mechanisms used to achieve environmental objectives.
-They range from public to market-driven approaches and from voluntary to binding measures, resulting in a broad spectrum of options (Vatn, 2018).
-For instance, Piñeiro et al. (2020) categorize incentives for sustainable agricultural practices into regulatory measures, market-based and non-market-based incentives, and cross-compliance between payments and standards.
-The FAO provides a framework to display the numerous instruments available for environmental protection and compensation, involving individuals, private and public sector, and considering their level of compulsoriness (Garrett and Neves, 2016).
-Ronchi et al. (2019) refer to measures for soil protection and identify: regulatory, economic, information, monitoring, and research and innovation.
+Authors diversely define policy instruments for environmental governance, nuancing from public to market driven and being more or less voluntary or binding, resulting in a quite large range of options (Vatn, 2018).
+For instance, Piñeiro et al. (2020) divide incentives for sustainable agricultural practices in regulatory measures, market and non-market based incentives, and cross-compliance between payments and standards.
+The FAO provides a framework to display the numerous instruments available for environmental protection and remuneration, involving individuals, private and public sector, and considering their level of compulsoriness (Garrett and Neves, 2016).
+Ronchi et al. (2019) refer to measures for soil protection and individuate: regulatory, economic, information, monitoring and research and innovation.
 Juerges and Hansjürgens (2018) outline instruments for soil governance as: regulatory, planning, economic, informational, co-operative.
-For the purposes of this study, we adopt the approach of Rogge and Reichardt (2016), who analyzed sustainability transitions and defined policy instruments as tools used to achieve specific goals, categorizing them into three groups: regulations, incentives, and information.
-Given that the pursuit of soil health is currently high on the EU political agenda, we found the approach of linking policy instruments to wider objectives, as outlined in policy strategies by Rogge and Reichardt (2016), to be well-suited to the purpose of this study.
+For the sake of this study, we adopt the approach of Rogge and Reichardt (2016), that analyzed sustainability transitions and refer to policy instruments as tools to pursue a goal, dividing them into three catheogories: regulations, incentives, and information.
+Given that pursuit of soil health is currently high on the EU political agenda, we found the approach of linking policy instruments to wider objectives displayed in policy strategies (Rogge and Reichardt, 2016) as better suiting the purpose of this study.
 Hence, we define regulatory instruments as those applying restrictions, economic as those providing monetary resources and information as those producing and delivering knowledge.
 Table 1 provides an overview of the adopted definitions of policy instruments for soil governance.